Wedding Venue Viewing Checklist: Complete Inspection Guide - Cheese Wedding Cake Shop

 You'll need to understand the venue's policies regarding room service, welcome bags for out-of-town guests, and any exceptional amenities, such as concierge services.

-Remember to inquire about any additional perks and services that are specific to the wedding party.
+Remember to inquire about any additional perks or services specific to the wedding party.
 Some venues offer exclusive benefits such as complimentary champagne, dedicated attendants, or private spaces for pre-wedding events.

 Also, confirm accessibility features and transportation options between accommodations and ceremony locations.
 Review the venue's policies on children, pets, and special requests to avoid any last-minute surprises.